 That said, detailed research has been conducted on Quality Score algorithm factors revealing that both the click-through rate (CTR) and Quality Score are directly associated.
-Likewise, boosting ad relevancy and CTR also brings down the cost per click (CPC) thus indicating improvement in the Quality Score.
+Likewise, boosting ad relevancy and CTR also brings down the cost per click (CPC) thus indicating an improvement in the Quality Score.

 Single Keyword Ad Groups (SKAGs)

 Just as the name complies, ad groups with only one keyword in the target ad groups are referred to as Single Keyword Ad Groups (SKAGs).
 Perhaps you’re having several in a group whereas even Google suggests including at-least 10-to-20 keywords within an ad group.

 Doing so however is quite a challenge because writing ads that are 100% relevant against the keywords is beyond human however not impossible.
 This is one reason you don’t actually achieve higher Quality Score as anticipated

 A test experiment was conducted to analyze the performance of implementing single keyword ad groups.
 It was concluded that CTR boosted by approximately 29% based on the two-month trial.
 Quality Score also improved from 5 to approximately 8 (out of a 10 scale).

 The testing strategy for PPC is different.
 The primary drawback is ensuring the reliability of the search results that are all dynamic rather than static.
 Take for instance something that you recently searched for and then refresh the page, the result ads would be different here.